-¶ Last day of class is Wednesday, December 7th
+† Last day of class is Monday, April 24th

 2. Recitation: Recitation is a small-group class designed to give you a space to review and practice what you've covered in lecture.
-Your TA will fearlessly lead you in graded recitation activities, but recitation is also a place to ask questions about lecture, about your textbook, and about homework assignments.
+Your TA will fearlessly lead you in graded recitation activities, but recitation is also a place to ask questions about lecture, your textbook, and homework assignments.
 Regular engagement in recitation will contribute to your mastery of the material.

-Your recitation grade will consist of a total of 12 recitation attendance scores and 12 graded quizzes (which will be given according to the schedule on the next page).
-You will get 10 pts for attendance for each recitation (except the ones marked "Ungraded") and 40 pts for each quiz.
+Your recitation grade will consist of a total of 14 recitation attendance scores and 12 graded quizzes (which will be given according to the schedule on the next page).
+You will get 10 pts for attendance for each recitation and 40 pts for each quiz.
 Your lowest 2 quiz scores and lowest 2 attendance scores will be dropped.
 If you miss a quiz or recitation for any reason, it will be scored as a zero and counted toward your drops.